yuchenglim04/besselBreakfast/Electronics/op_amp.md

 Bias current:
-- (TI Application Report) Importance of Input Bias Current Return Paths in Instrumentation Amplifier Applications
+- (TI App Report) Importance of Input Bias Current Return Paths in Instrumentation Amplifier Applications
-- (Renesas Application Note) Operational Amplifiers: How to Bias Op-Amps Correctly
+- (Renesas App Note) Operational Amplifiers: How to Bias Op-Amps Correctly
 - (TI Technical Article) What You Need to Know about Input Bias Current - and Why

+Input, output impedance:
+- (Rohm Semicon App Note) Measurement Method for Input and Output Impedance of Op- Amp